g40st/Car-Rental/README.md

 # Car Rental (Java, MySQL)

 This is a small car rental system.
-It can be used to reservate cars from a pool of vehicles.
+It can be used to book cars from a pool of vehicles.

 ![dapro](https://user-images.githubusercontent.com/7523395/34338571-2d1751f0-e96a-11e7-8069-8838751b8bbf.gif)